 - Limited protein variety

-- Single animal protein (lamb) reduces risk of allergic reactions
+- Single animal protein (lamb): Reduces risk of allergic reactions and supports easier digestion

-- Freeze-dried raw pieces retain more nutrients and flavor
+- Freeze-dried raw ingredients: Retain more nutrients and provide natural fiber for gut health

 - No grains or chicken